How To Pose For Your Head Shots Shoot

 Some photographers are more hands-on with regards to positioning people.
 You need to be ready and practice different positions and poses at home.
 So that you might have a relaxed and successful session.

-Here are eight tips about the best way to present for your headshots:
+Here are eight tips prepare for your head shots:

 1. Rehearse your facial expressions